BEE

 Bees of the World, Charles Michener

-Strengthening Livelihoods, Nicola Bradbear, Eleanor Fisher & Helen Jackson
+Strengthening Livelihoods, Nicola Bradbear, Eleanor Fisher & Helen

 Honey Bees: Estimating the Environmental Impact of Chemicals, edited by